-Charity Carls has enjoyed being part of Eastern Music Camp for seven years.
-Charity joined the camp staff in 2008, serving as a counselor and saxophone master-class teacher.
+Charity Astrouski has enjoyed being part of Eastern Music Camps for eight years.
+Charity joined the camp staff in 2008, serving as a counselor and saxophone instructor.
 She now serves as Assistant Dean, a position she has held since 2012.
-For the past five years, Charity has also worked as director of instrumental music in Bement, Ill.
-Before teaching in Bement, Charity studied saxophone at Eastern Illinois University where she earned Bachelor of Arts degrees in Music Performance and Music Education.
-This fall, Charity will begin a new adventure with her fiancé Joe.
-The two plan to marry in September and make their home in Madison, Wisconsin.
-Originally from Flanagan, Illinois, Charity is a product of a small-school music program.
+From 2009 - 2014, Charity also worked as director of instrumental music in Bement, Ill.
+Before teaching in Bement, Charity studied saxophone at Eastern Illinois University where she earned Bachelor of Music degrees in Music Performance and Music Education.
+Last fall she moved to Sun Prairie, Wisconsin and got married in September.
+She has spent the last year substitute teaching in four districts and working with a variety of ages and subjects.
+She has also gotten the opportunity to work with huge music programs and ensembles including: Orchestra, Choir, Band, and even ukulele classes.
+She is currently seeking her own program again, either in Wisconsin or back home in Illinois.
+In her spare time, she enjoys playing on a softball league with her four brothers, spending time with six nieces and nephews, and traveling with her husband.
+Originally from Flanagan, Illinois, Charity is the product of a small-school music program.
 For her, the opportunity to study and perform music was a blessing, and she enjoys helping campers at Eastern Music Camp form their own musical memories.

 Bryan Chesi - Assistant Dean

-Bryan Chesi has been a part of the staff at Eastern Music Camp for the past 11 years.
+Bryan Chesi has been a part of the staff at Eastern Music Camp for the past 12 years.
 He started as a counselor in the summer of 2004 and has since taught master classes, sectionals, and served as an Assistant Dean, a role he is still serving this summer.
 Prior to working with the camp, Bryan attended EMC as a jazz camper for four years.
 As Bryan decided to pursue a degree in Jazz Studies and Music Education, the experiences Bryan had with EIU faculty while attending camp helped him choose to complete his undergraduate degrees at Eastern Illinois University.
-Upon completing his undergraduate degrees Bryan moved to the Chicago suburbs and taught middle school general music and band for five years, most recently in Coal City, Illinois.
+Upon graduation, Bryan moved to the Chicago suburbs and taught middle school general music and band for five years, most recently in Coal City, Illinois.
 At the beginning of the 2013-2014 school year Bryan chose to return to EIU to pursue a Master's Degree in Wind Conducting.
-Bryan is entering his second year of the two year program and upon completion of his degree hopes to ultimately teach at a larger high school program.
+Bryan will graduate in May and plans to teach at a large high school program.
 Bryan is very invested in Eastern Music Camps and believes strongly in the excellent musical opportunities it offers campers, as well as the personal attention campers receive from EIU Music Department faculty.

-Lindsey Alexander will be starting her third year at Eastern Music Camp this year.
+Lindsey Alexander will be starting her fourth year at Eastern Music Camp this year.
 She started working with the Logistics Crew as well as teaching percussion sectionals in 2012 and was a counselor in the summer of 2013.
 Before she was on staff for Eastern Music Camp, Lindsey attended McKendree University where she completed a Bachelor of Arts in Music (Percussion Performance).
 After graduating from McKendree, Lindsey was excited to continue her passion of music by accepting a graduate assistantship at Eastern Illinois University, where she finished her Master of Arts in Music (Percussion Performance) in 2013.
 Between her time at McKendree and EIU, Lindsey married her husband, Jeremy, in the summer of 2011.
 They live in Charleston, IL, where Lindsey continues to practice music and work at JCPenney.
+She spends much of her time at Monticello High School where she is an assistant softball coach and the pit instructor for the Sages.
 Her love for teaching and instilling the love of music in younger generations grows each year and she is very excited to return to the staff of Eastern Music Camp!

 Chelsea Duncan is a 2004 graduate of Arcola High School.
 She attended Lake Land College and is a licensed cosmetologist and esthetician.
-She is currently a senior at Eastern Illinois University studying Kinesiology and Sports Studies with a concentration in Exercise Science.
-She currently lives in Charleston, Illinois with her 7 year old son.
+Chelsea received her Bachelor of Science degree from EIU with a concentration in Kinesiology and Sports Studies and will return for graduate work in the fall.
+She currently lives in Indianapolis, Indiana where she helped coordinate and teach in Marian University's new exercise science lab.
 Chelsea attended Eastern Music Camp as a choral camper for 6 years and has always had a passion for singing.
-Chelsea is excited to return for her 10th year as a counselor, and hopes Eastern Music Camp becomes a yearly tradition for every camper.
+Chelsea is excited to return for her 11th year as a counselor, and hopes Eastern Music Camp becomes a yearly tradition for every camper.

-Christina Farley is making her Eastern Music Camp debut this summer.
+Christina Farley is spending her second summer here at Eastern Music Camp.
 She grew up right around the corner from EIU in the small town of Sullivan, Illinois.
 She started playing the saxophone at the age of 11 and as she went through school, she developed a love for music and a passion for helping others; this influenced her to devote her life to music education.
 She came to Eastern Illinois University in 2012 and began her journey.
-She just finished her sophomore year and spent the first month of her summer interning at a local middle school teaching general music, middle school band and individual lessons.
+She just finished her junior year and spent the first month of her summer working with students from a local middle school and giving individual lessons.
 She's delighted in the opportunity to work with students one-on-one and develop both their abilities and her own.
 When she finishes her Bachelor's degree, Christina hopes to go on to further her education and skills to advance her ability to teach her own students.
 Throughout her two decades of life, Christina's love for teaching and passion for music have led her to Eastern Music Camp.
 She couldn't be more excited to spend the week helping others experience music in a new way, and she is looking forward to helping students make the most of their camp experience.

-Dan Matthews has worked with EMC for 7 summers in a number of roles.
+Dan Matthews has worked with EMC for 8 summers in a number of roles.
 He has been an instructor, counselor, and logistics manager.
 Dan is an alum of the Eastern Illinois Music program graduating with a degree in saxophone performance.
 After his time at Eastern, he went on to study Music Performance at the Eastman School of Music.
-Dan recently graduated with a Masters in Library and Information Sciences from Syracuse University, and is currently employed by Syracuse University's Bird Library.
-Though he's been living in New York, Dan makes an effort to come and be a part of EMC.
-He believes in what the camp has to offer its participants is proud to be a part of EMC.
+Dan recently graduated with a Masters in Library and Information Sciences from Syracuse University.
+In the fall, Dan will begin a position at Moraine Valley Community College as a Cataloging and Digital Services Librarian.

-Teresa Richard is entering her junior year at Eastern Illinois University.
-She is pursuing a degree in Music Education with an instrumental concentration in flute.
-This is Teresa's first year as an EMC counselor and she is excited to have the chance to work with the campers.
+Teresa Richard is entering her senior year at Eastern Illinois University.
+She is currently pursuing a degree in Music Education with an instrumental concentration in flute.
+This is Teresa's second year as an Eastern Music Camp counselor and she is excited to be back to work with the campers.
 Teresa has had experience working with students of all ages.
-She was a drum major in high school and a section leader for the Panther Marching Band.
-She has also served as a tutor, and on several occasions she has volunteered as an assistant to elementary, middle, and high school band directors.
-Teresa is eager to begin her inaugural year at EMC and hopes to help provide campers with a stimulating and exciting week.
+She was a drum major in high school and a section leader for the Panther Marching Band her sophomore year of college.
+She has also served as a tutor, teaches flute lessons through the EIU Community Music Program, and on several occasions she has volunteered as an assistant to elementary, middle, and high school band directors.
+Teresa is eager to begin her second year with EMC and hopes to help provide campers with an exciting and memorable week.

 Nick Schulze, from Vandalia, IL, has been attending Eastern Music Camp since 2004.
 During that time he has been a camper, counselor, and assistant trumpet instructor.
 Nick received his bachelor's degree in music education from Eastern Illinois University in the Fall of 2010.
-Nick lives in Effingham, IL, and is currently the district band director in Neoga CUSD #3 and works with students in grades 5-12.
-In addition to his work at Neoga he has helped with music programs in Effingham, Vandalia, Newton, and Highland.
-Nick is looking forward to meeting the 2014 music campers and having another great year at Eastern Music Camp.
+Nick lives in Champaign, IL, and is currently the assistant band director at Champaign Centennial High School.
+Nick is looking forward to meeting the 2015 music campers and having another great year at Eastern Music Camp.